-We could also confirm the predictions of our analytical model for the probability that content would float in a given location.
+We could confirm the predictions of our analytical model for the probability that content would float in a given location.
 This is particularly important as the input parameters to our model can be estimated locally (possibly in cooperation with other nodes) so that a predictor could be calculated that can indicate the floating expectation to the user or an application.
 This is one direction of further study.

-While we are aware of the limitations of synthetic mobility models (and of HCS), we believe that macroscopic mobility and social context and interaction patterns may be of lesser significance for localized content sharing-unless selective support based upon (closed) groups or content channels come in-so that we expect our findings to hold for other scenarios.
+While we are aware of the limitations of synthetic mobility models (and of HCS), we believe that macroscopic mobility and social context and interaction patterns may be of lesser significance for localized content sharing-unless selective support based upon (closed) groups or content channels come in-so that we expect our findings to hold for other scenarios as well.

-Our current and future work includes on one hand a validation of our analytical models and algorithms for a broader set of mobility models and mobility traces with diverse node densities and system loads.
-On the other hand, we are targeting experimentation in lab scenarios and in various places of Helsinki to gain an initial understanding of floating content performance in different environments.
-In the mid-term, it will be interesting to understand which more sophisticated applications could make use of such a best-effort service.
+Our current and future work includes, on one hand, a validation of our analytical models and algorithms for a broader set of mobility models and mobility traces with diverse node densities and system loads.
+On the other hand, we have performed an implementation for the Nexus One Android mobile phones, using which we target experimentation in lab scenarios and in various places of Helsinki to gain an initial understanding of floating content performance in different real environments.
+In the mid-term, it will be interesting to understand which more sophisticated applications could make use of such a best-effort service and how to evolve communication paradigms in support of those.